-- Theorem 2.
-For any multivariate polynomial f with integer coefficients, there is a unique (up to isomorphism) ordered, reduced, and normalized Taylor Expansion Diagram denoting f, and any other Taylor Expansion Diagram for f contains more vertices.
-In other words, an ordered, reduced, and normalized TED is minimal and canonical. - Proof.
-The proof of this theorem follows directly the arguments used to prove the canonicity and minimality of BDDs [1] and BMDs [2].
+Theorem 2: For any multivariate polynomial f with integer coefficients, there is a unique (up to isomorphism) ordered, reduced and normalized Taylor Expansion Diagram denoting f, and any other Taylor Expansion Diagram for f contains more vertices.
+In other words, an ordered, reduced and normalized TED is minimal and canonical.

+Proof: The proof of this theorem follows directly the arguments used to prove the canonicity and minimality of BDDs [1] and \BMDs [2].
 Uniqueness.
 First, a reduced TED has no trivial redundancies; the redundant nodes are eliminated by the reduce operation.
 Similarly, a reduced TED does not contain any isomorphic subgraphs.
 Moreover, after the normalization step, all common subexpressions are shared by further application of the reduce operation.
-By virtue of the Taylor's Theorem, all the nodes in an ordered, reduced, and normalized TED are unique and distinguished.
+By virtue of the Taylor's Theorem all the nodes in an ordered, reduced and normalized TED are unique and distinguished.

 Canonicity.
 We now show that the individual Taylor expansion terms, evaluated recursively, are uniquely represented by the internal nodes of the TED.
-First, for polynomial functions, the Taylor series expansion at a given point is finite and, according to the Taylor's Theorem, the series is unique.
+First, for polynomial functions the Taylor's Theorem, the series is unique.
 Moreover, each term in the Taylor's series corresponds to the successive derivatives of the function evaluated at that point.
 By definition, the derivative of a differentiable function evaluated at a particular point is also unique.
 Since the nodes in the TED correspond to the recursively computed derivatives, every node in the diagram uniquely represents the function computed at that node.
-Since every node in an ordered, reduced, and normalized TED is distinguished and uniquely represents a function, the Taylor Expansion Diagram is canonical.
+Since every node in an ordered, reduced and normalized TED is distinguished and it uniquely represents a function, the Taylor Expansion Diagram is canonical.

 Minimality.
-We now show that a reduced, ordered, and normalized TED is also minimal.
-This can be proven by contradiction.
-Let G be a graph corresponding to a reduced, normalized, and, hence, canonical TED representation of a function f.
+We now show that a reduced, ordered and normalized TED is also minimal.
+This can be proved by contradiction.
+Let G be a graph corresponding to a reduced, normalized and hence canonical TED representation of a function f.
 Assume there exists another graph G', with the same variable order as in G, representing f that is smaller in size than G. This would imply that graph G could be reduced to G' by the application of reduce and normalize operations.
 However, this is not possible as G is a reduced and normalized representation and contains no redundancies.
 The sharing of identical terms across different decomposition levels in the graph G has been captured by the reduction operation.
-Thus, G' cannot have a representation for f with fewer nodes than G. Hence, Gis a minimal and canonical representation for f.
+Thus G' cannot have a representation for f with fewer nodes than G. Hence G is a minimal and canonical representation for f.

-3.4 Complexity of Taylor Expansion Diagrams
+D. Complexity of Taylor Expansion Diagrams

 Let us now analyze the worst-case size complexity of an ordered and reduced Taylor Expansion Diagram.
-For a polynomial function of degree k, decomposition with respect to a variable can produce k+1 distinct Taylor expansion terms in the worst case.
+For a polynomial function of degree k, decomposition with respect to a variable can produce k+1 distinct Taylor expansion terms in the worst-case.